-Russian Journalist Ivan Golunov Is Freed, As Drug Charges Are Dropped
+Russian Journalist Ivan Golunov Is Freed; Ministry Orders Inquiry Into Drug Charges

-Russian investigative journalist Ivan Golunov is now free, after Russia's interior affairs ministry said it would drop drug charges against him.
-Golunov's freedom was announced by his employer, Meduza.
+Russian investigative journalist Ivan Golunov is now free, after Russia's Internal Affairs Ministry said it would drop drug charges against him.
+Golunov's release was announced by his employer, Meduza.

-Golunov had been held under house arrest since Saturday, and he had been ordered to serve an additional two months.
-His arrest last Thursday triggered a public outcry — and accusations that police had fabricated the case against him.
+Golunov, 36, had been held under house arrest since Saturday, and he had been ordered to serve an additional two months.
+He was detained Thursday and charged with attempting to sell drugs — triggering a public outcry and accusations that police had fabricated the case against him.

-In a surprise move, authorities said on Tuesday that there isn't enough evidence to back up the charges against Golunov, 36.
-The journalist's arrest last Thursday shocked many in Russia, especially as he was accused of being involved in a drug ring.
+In a surprise move, authorities said Tuesday that there isn't enough evidence to back up the charges against Golunov.

-In a statement announcing Golunov's freedom, Meduza's leader thanked what they called "an unprecedented international solidarity campaign" of journalists and others who are committed to free speech.
+In a statement announcing Golunov's freedom, Meduza's leadership thanked what they called "an unprecedented international solidarity campaign" of journalists and others who are committed to free speech.

 "Together, we made the unbelievable happen: we stopped the criminal prosecution of an innocent man.
 Thank you!" the statement said.